DataverseLabs/pyinterpolate/README.md

 ## Bibliography

-PyInterpolate was created thanks to many resources and all of them are pointed here:
+Pyinterpolate was created thanks to many resources and all of them are pointed here:

 - Armstrong M., Basic Linear Geostatistics, Springer 1998,
 - GIS Algorithms by Ningchuan Xiao: https://uk.sagepub.com/en-gb/eur/gis-algorithms/book241284